Voice Recognition Software

 48 hours after the installation, I have to say, “I’m good to go.”
 I have dictated two multi-page blog posts, content which has been building up inside me for quite some time.
 I have unloaded notes from meetings into my tracking system with almost no effort whatsoever, much faster than I would have been able to do even full speed typing.
 At this point, the system doesn’t completely recognize all the words I used, including the name of my company, red tuxedo, but it’s learning.
 I plan on reading a number of the additional training modules and syncing my files and I expect that the accuracy of Dragon’s voice recognition will continue to improve over time.

-In addition, I’m learning the little tricks that aren’t too obvious, such as the fact that Dragon won’t let you start dictating into a file that hasn’t been saved.
+In addition, I’m learning the little tricks that aren’t too obvious, such as the fact that Dragon NS won’t let you start dictating into a file that hasn’t been saved.
 There was no end of frustration with that one.
 It also appears that you might have to stop and restart the application in order to change microphones, as happened today when my Bluetooth went dead.

 I will also have to learn a little bit more about editing and system commands than I do at the moment.
 Sometimes the system does what I ask it to do, and sometimes it types the command as dictation.
 The MS product was worse at this, however.